dmyers/fuel-bootstrap/readme.md

 ## Usage

-Simply use Fuel's built in Assets (or [Casset](https://github.com/canton7/fuelphp-casset/)), Form, and Pagination classes as usual and they will use Twitter Bootstrap's css classnames for the styling.
+Simply use Fuel's built in Assets (or [Casset](https://github.com/canton7/fuelphp-casset/)), Form, Pagination, and Validation Errors classes as usual and they will use Twitter Bootstrap's css classnames for the styling.
 We have also included our own Alerts and Breadcrumbs classes with examples below.

 ```php
 Alerts::success('Well done!
 You successfully read this important alert message.');